AngelPerezM/TASEC-Lab_UPM/README.md

 This repository depends on these parts:

-* [pigpio] (https://github.com/joan2937/pigpio): A C/C++ library for the Raspberry which allows control of the General Purpose Input Outputs (GPIO).
+* [pigpio](https://github.com/joan2937/pigpio): A C/C++ library for the Raspberry which allows control of the General Purpose Input Outputs (GPIO).
-* [gpsd] (https://gpsd.gitlab.io/gpsd/): A service daemon that monitors one or more GPSes or AIS receivers attached to a host computer through serial or USB ports.
+* [gpsd](https://gpsd.gitlab.io/gpsd/): A service daemon that monitors one or more GPSes or AIS receivers attached to a host computer through serial or USB ports.
 It includes a linkable C service library, a C++ wrapper class, and a Python module that can be used to encapsulate all communication with gpsd.
-* [gtest] (https://github.com/google/googletest): A unit testing library for the C++ programming language.
+* [gtest](https://github.com/google/googletest): A unit testing library for the C++ programming language.

 Setting the environment
 -----------------------